bewegende-Architektur/dupliframe-shape_keys/README.md

 # dupliframe-shape_keys
-Make a duplicate of the selected object like in previous blender versions but with shape keys also.
-Just set blender into scripting mode, copy the code, select one object to work with and run the script.
+In previous versions of blender there was an option called dupliframe.
+This methode allowed users to duplicate an animated object at every frame.
+This script is doing the same but with animated shape keys also.

+Howto:
+*Set blender into scripting mode
+*copy the code from dupli_frame_shape_key.py
+*select one object to work with
+*run the script

 ![Alt text](https://raw.githubusercontent.com/bewegende-Architektur/dupliframe-shape_keys/main/dupli_frame_shape_keys.png)